 this might help for London

 Get up early and head to London Bridge to watch the hordes of city workers troop across it.
-Not a tourist in sight, just thousands of suited drones! almost 8 years agoAnswered by richard maddock via Travellr.com
+Not a tourist in sight, just thousands of suited drones! about 8 years agoAnswered by richard maddock via Travellr.com